weshallsah/orbital-pool/README.md

-# 🌌 Orbital Pool

-> **A multi-token Automated Market Maker implementing the Paradigm's Orbital mathematical model for stablecoin trading**

-## 📖 Overview
+## Introduction

+> **Orbital Pool isn’t just another AMM, it’s a paradigm shift.**

-Orbital Pool is an innovative Automated Market Maker (AMM) that extends concentrated liquidity to pools of 3 or more stablecoins using a torus-based mathematical model.
-Unlike traditional 2D concentrated liquidity, Orbital allows liquidity providers to focus their capital around the $1 equal price point while maintaining fair pricing even when one stablecoin depegs to zero.
+By bending liquidity into a torus-shaped universe, Orbital unlocks concentrated liquidity for three or more stablecoins at once.
+This isn’t your usual 2D liquidity grid—it’s an entirely new dimension where LPs can laser-focus around the sacred $1 mark, while still guaranteeing fair prices even if an entire stablecoin implodes to zero.

+It’s like Uniswap v3’s surgical precision colliding head-on with Curve’s bulletproof stability, and the result is something that shouldn’t even exist—but somehow, it does.

+Orbital is the AMM where capital efficiency doesn’t just scale—it warps.

-### Mathematical Visualization
+## Mathematical Visualization
 | <img src="https://raw.githubusercontent.com/leeederek/sphere-swap/main/media/orbital-gif-1.gif" width="400" alt="Orbital GIF 1" /> | <img src="https://raw.githubusercontent.com/leeederek/sphere-swap/main/media/orbital-gif-2.gif" width="400" alt="Orbital GIF 2" /> |

-### 🎯 Key Features
+## Key Features

-- **Multi-token Support**: Trade between multiple different stablecoins in a single pool
+- **Multi-Token Stability Engine**: Seamlessly trade across three or more stablecoins in a single pool with no more fragmented liquidity.

-- **Concentrated Liquidity**: Focus capital around the $1 equal price point for maximum efficiency
+- **Warped Concentrated Liquidity**: Liquidity providers can laser-focus capital around $1, achieving maximum efficiency while still keeping markets resilient.

-- **Torus Invariant**: Advanced mathematical model for price discovery and liquidity management
-- **Marketplay**: Made an efficient usage of best part's of the existing marketplayers - Uniswap and Curve
+- **Torus Invariant Model**: A breakthrough mathematical invariant that curves liquidity across dimensions, ensuring fair pricing even in extreme scenarios.

+- **Fusion of Giants (Uniswap × Curve)**: Orbital takes Uniswap V3’s precision and Curve’s stability, merging them into a next-generation AMM.

-- **Made a usecase of Arbitrum's Stylus**: Our entire mathemaitcal engine for complex calulations was based in Rust using stylus for precision, performance and gad efficiency.
+- **Powered by Arbitrum Stylus + Rust**: Our entire mathematical engine runs in Rust via Stylus, unlocking performance and gas efficiency for complex calculations.

-## 🔬 Mathematical Foundation
+## Mathematical Foundation

 ### The Orbital Model